 It is possible to connect to a VPN server with a private IP address from the Internet if the parent router has a public IP and port forwarding rule configured for the private address of your Keenetic.
 L2TP/IPSec requires UDP 500 and UDP 4500 forwarding.
 Another option is to forward all ports and protocols, which on some routers is called DMZ.

-If the forwarding is configured correctly, you can try to establish a VPN connection to the external public IP address of the router.
+If the forwarding is configured correctly, you can establish a VPN connection to the external public IP address of the router.
 It will forward it to the Keenetic's private address.

 That is a known Windows limitation.
 In Keenetic's log file, in this case, the connection attempt ends with errors:

-Yes, L2TP/IPSec from Windows can only be established if the Keenetic router itself has a public address.
+Yes, L2TP/IPSec from Windows can only be established if the Keenetic router has a public address.
 Port forwarding does not help.
 However, there are other, less finicky VPN types: PPTP, SSTP or OpenVPN.
-You can use them to connect from Windows to a server behind the NAT after the forwarding.
-For PPTP you need to forward TCP port 1723 and GRE protocol, for SSTP — TCP 443, and for OpenVPN UDP port 1194 by default.
+After the forwarding, you can connect from Windows to a server behind the NAT.
+For PPTP, you need to forward TCP port 1723 and GRE protocol, SSTP — TCP 443, and OpenVPN UDP port 1194 by default.
 However, in the last case, both the protocol and port can be changed as you wish in the OpenVPN configuration.